jumpinjackie/fdo/OpenSourceBuild__README.txt

      Thirdparty SDK components and build tools.
 (Refer to the Build Notes below)

-  3. Source set environment script (bash or bourne compatible shells)
+  3. Source the setenvironment.sh script (bash or bourne compatible shells)

       source ./setenvironment.sh